In order to be ready for an asthma or anaphylaxis emergency you should follow 3 steps:

 If you or someone else is having a severe asthma attack you should call 000 immediately.
 Symptoms of a severe asthma attack include:

-No matter how well you have trigger proofed your home, in extremely sensitive cases it only takes a small amount of the allergen to set off an attack.
-You should therefore make sure you know how to react to an anaphylaxis and asthma emergency in your home.
+In extremely sensitive cases, it takes only a small amount of the allergen to set off an attack, no matter how well you trigger proof your home.
+For that reason, make sure you know how to react to an anaphylaxis and asthma emergency in your home.

 If someone’s symptoms and signs suggest anaphylaxis you should follow their Anaphylaxis Action Plan or take the following steps: